 I quickly ducked into the Rocky Mountain Planned Parenthood office in Colorado Springs behind my friend, hoping no one I knew would see me entering.
 I hung my head, as tears streamed down my face from feeling so overwhelmed and even ashamed that I was pregnant without a plan.
 My friend had been “helped” by Planned Parenthood several times and did the talking for me.

 She let the lady at the front desk know that I was pregnant and that I was going to keep it.
 The lady sighed and just said nonchalantly, “Our ultrasound machine is broken, and we don’t know when it’s going to be fixed.
 We can’t help you if you want to keep the kid.”
-I just stood there staring at her, wishing she would say something reassuring or nice like how it was great that I was keeping my baby.
+I just stood there staring at her, wishing she would say something reassuring or nice, like how it was great that I was keeping my baby.
 But all she did next was toss a card across the counter saying I should call the number on it.
 I grabbed the card, and I ran out of there as fast as I could and hopped in the car.

-My fingers fumbled over my phone as I tried to dial the number on the card, but it turned out the number of this other clinic was disconnected.
+My fingers fumbled over my phone as I tried to dial the number on the card, but it turned out that the number of this other clinic was disconnected.
 So much for all the help Planned Parenthood was going to give me.

-I looked into getting insurance through my job and surprise, my pregnancy was considered a preexisting condition, and the insurance wouldn’t cover it.
+I looked into getting insurance through my job, and surprise, my pregnancy was considered a pre-existing condition, and the insurance wouldn’t cover it.
 Still, my boyfriend and I knew we couldn’t kill our baby.
 We broke the news to both of our very conservative families, expecting their reactions to be awful.
-Yet we were only met with love and excitement about the new life that was going to be earth-side in a few months.
+Yet we were met only with love and excitement about the new life that was going to be earth-side in a few months.

 My boyfriend and I decided to get married, and we ended up moving in with my parents, as there was a clinic close to them where I was able to get my prenatal care.
-At this comprehensive health care clinic, I was only asked to pay a fee based on how much I made at my job.
+At this comprehensive health care clinic, I was asked to pay only a fee based on how much I made at my job.

 I was responsible to keep this little life safe.